It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Theory

 We may write an It\^o process that generates an overall probability density approximately proportional to the gas density.
 To do this, we separate the Markov process into deterministic and non-deterministic parts.
 Drift ($\mu$) may be treated deterministically, whereas diffusion ($\sigma^2$) must be treated stochastically.
 A corresponding It\^o process with the same drift and variance is,

 The drift $\mu\,{\rm d}t$ is deterministic, while ${\rm d}W_t$ is an infinitesimal \textit{L\'evy increment} corresponding to a L\'evy process $W_t$.
-A L\'evy process such as $W_t$ has the following properties \citep{ken1999levy}: \begin{enumerate} \item $W_0 = 0$ almost surely. \item The increments of $W_t$ are independent, e.g. $W_{t+\delta t}-W_t$ is independent of all past values $W_s$ with $s<t$. \item For any $s<t$, $W_t-W_s$ is equal in distribution to $W_{t-s}$. \item $W_t$ is almost surely continuous in $t$. \end{enumerate} A Wiener process is a specific type of L\'evy process whose increments are Gaussian: $W_{t+\delta t}-W_t$ is normally distributed with mean 0 and variance $\delta t$.
+A L\'evy process such as $W_t$ has the following properties \citep{ken1999levy}: \begin{enumerate} \item $W_0 = 0$ almost surely. \item The increments of $W_t$ are independent, e.g. $W_{t+\delta t}-W_t$ is independent of all past values $W_s$ with $s<t$. \item For any $s<t$, $W_t-W_s$ is equal in distribution to $W_{t-s}$. \item $W_t$ is stochastically continuous, i.e. for any $\varepsilon>0$, the probability that $|W_{t+\delta t}-W_t|>\varepsilon \to 0$ as $\delta t \to 0$.
+Sample paths are c\`adl\`ag (right-continuous with left limits). \end{enumerate} A Wiener process is a specific type of L\'evy process whose increments are Gaussian: $W_{t+\delta t}-W_t$ is normally distributed with mean 0 and variance $\delta t$.
+A L\'evy process has almost-surely continuous paths only when it consists of Brownian motion plus deterministic drift; any non-Gaussian L\'evy component introduces jumps.
 While a Wiener process is formally defined to have Gaussian increments, in practice we may opt to approximate it with any distribution whose mean is zero and variance is $\delta t$.
-More generally, we may approximate the L\'evy process by constructing another process that matches its statistical moments.
+More generally, we may approximate a L\'evy process by constructing another process that matches its statistical moments.

 A process that satisfies point (iii) above is called \textit{stationary}.
 A careful reader may note that stationarity is not satisfied if we prescribe higher order moments ($n > 2$) to $W_t$.
 In this case, we must clarify that the L\'evy process is \textit{piecewise stationary}, that is, it is stationary within each hydro timestep $\Delta t$.
 This stationarity is critical, as it directly gives rise to the L\'evy additive property discussed in Sec.~\ref{sec:iton}, which in principle allows us to apply more general machinery in the solution of the It\^o tracer SDEs in future work.